magnussimonsen/highschool_slides/slides/README.md

 #import "@preview/classroom-deck:0.1.0": *

 // For local development (in this repository), you can instead use:
-// #import "slides_lib.typ": *
+// #import "lib.typ": *

 // Configure the presentation
 #show: slides.with(
   ratio: "16-9",
-  main-font: "Calibri",  // Default value is can be tweaked in slides_core.typ
+  main-font: "Calibri",  // Default value is can be tweaked in core.typ
-  code-font: "Consolas", // Default value is can be tweaked in slides_core.typ
+  code-font: "Consolas", // Default value is can be tweaked in core.typ
   // Useful Windows fonts: "Calibri", "Arial"
   // Useful Windows code fonts: "Consolas", "Courier New"
   // Useful Linux fonts: "Liberation Sans", "Noto Sans", "Arial"